 Clubhouse Gibraltar was the brainchild of Emily Adamberry Olivero MBE, currently the CEO.
 Emily has been campaigning for a better quality of life for people affected by mental illness since 1992.
 In a Clubhouse International Seminar in Florida, US back in 2009 she discovered that the Clubhouse model provided all the support and back up that she had been looking for and much more.

 In 2010 Clubhouse commenced having weekly meetings in Toc H. The Government of Gibraltar recognised their plight and offered the Clubhouse temporary accommodation at Wellington Front which became Clubhouse’s home in 2013.
-Although Clubhouse Gibraltar has developed and grown since its early days, the need and demand for adequate premises was a reality that needed to be addressed and now in 2020 with the full support from the Government of Gibraltar, Clubhouse has moved to their new home and can now provide the full facilities and programmes that the members deserve.
+Although Clubhouse Gibraltar has developed and grown since its early days, the need and demand for adequate premises was a reality that needed to be addressed and now in 2020 with the full support from the Government of Gibraltar, Clubhouse has moved to their new home, with the help of professionals like interstate removalists, and can now provide the full facilities and programmes that the members deserve.

 The Board, members and staff of Clubhouse Gibraltar would like to thank The Government of Gibraltar for their generous financial support and Gibraltar Joinery and Building Services (JBS) for undertaking and part funding the building and renovation works to the new premises.